Transformation Intelligence Engine

 • Map informal experts — they often lose status silently.

-• Check if new tooling shifts decision rights upward or downward.
+• Check if new tooling shifts decision rights up or down.

 Translate to a score